codeandmedia/pico_deploy/README.md

 ## Notes

 + Nginx configs you may see in this repo.
 Nginx logs are off.
 It works on HTTP 1.1 (TBA "how to achieve HTTPS with Let's encrypt")
-+ PHP configs is default
++ PHP configs are default

 *Do not hesitate to create issues if something goes wrong*